crumblingstatue/wldmania/items/README.md

-items.csv is copied from https://github.com/cr0wst/terraria-info
+id<->name mappings are taken from `items.csv` in https://github.com/cr0wst/terraria-info

 Below is the readme of cr0wst/terraria-info: